mjhea0/python-ruby/readme.md

 -we get to one of the main differences between Python and Ruby ..

-### The Python Way
+### The Ruby Way

-Ruby

-Ruby inherited the Perl philosophy of having more than one way to do the same thing.

-—Yukihiro Matsumoto (Matz) , The Philosophy of Ruby
+While Python values one main way of solving a problem, Ruby - influenced by Perl - provides the developer more freedom and power:

-Matz summarizes it best, Ruby believes in empowering its programmers,giving them flexibility, freedom and power.
-But most of all, it belives in making programmer fun for its creator.
+*Ruby believes in empowering its programmers,giving them flexibility, freedom and power.
+But most of all, it belives in making programmer fun for its creator.*

-As such it follows The Principle of Least Surprise and There is more than one way to do it.
-As such, ruby allows you to write concise and compact code, something you cannot do in python.
-However this also makes it really easy to end up with messy programs, something which happens very often for novice developers
+—Yukihiro Matsumoto (Matz)

+With more freedom and less syntactyical rules, many Rubyists believe that Ruby is a much more elegant language - and it is.
+But you can also often see messy code, which is hard for other developers to read.